 Several coves are around this beach, which provides excellent shade.

-And to give you a heads-up, this beach isn’t deserted by any means.
-So if you’re looking for an excellent spot for some alone time, try somewhere else.
+And to give you a heads-up, this beach isn’t deserted.
+So, if you’re looking for an excellent spot for some alone time, try elsewhere.

 5. Plage des Mamelles Beach

 - Plage des Mamelles Beach Attractions – Surfing, swimming, and boating

 Many surf spots litter Senegal’s west coast, and Plage de Mamelles, Dakar, is another exceptional tourist spot.

 Located just a little south of Secret Beach, this location perfectly blends everything beautiful in Senegal.